City-of-Helsinki/drupal-helfi-kasvatus-koulutus/README.md

 Comprehensive school editor (peruskoulun sisällöntuottaja) can create, edit, translate and delete their own announcements.
 They can also see all unpublished announcements.
 An form alter has been created for announcement node.
-It prevents comprehensive school editor from creating an site wide announcement.
+It prevents comprehensive school editor from creating a site wide announcement.

 #### [DEPRECATED] High school front page (field_hs_front_page)